Enhanced Sampling for Efficient Learning of Coarse-Grained Machine Learning Potentials: Results

 As for the molecular benchmark, we demonstrate our approach on the coarse-graining of solvated capped alanine (alanine dipeptide), a prototypical system for conformational transitions.
 The coarse-grained mapping retains all ten heavy atoms while discarding hydrogens and water molecules, as illustrated in Figure~\ref{fig:joint}A.

 We generate both unbiased and biased datasets for training.
 The unbiased dataset is obtained from a 500~ns MD trajectory at 300~K, from which $5 \times 10^5$ configurations are sampled uniformly in time.
 Biased datasets are generated using well-tempered metadynamics (WT MetaD) with backbone dihedrals $\phi$ (C–N–C$\alpha$–C) and $\psi$ (N–C$\alpha$–C–N) as collective variables, employing PLUMED~\cite{bonomi2009plumed} with GROMACS~\cite{van2005gromacs}.
 Simulations are performed with bias factors $\gamma = 1.5, 3, 6, 9$, each of length 10~ns, and $5 \times 10^5$ samples are collected per dataset.
-The Ramachandran plots corresponding to these datasets are shown in the Supporting Information (Figure~S5).
+The Ramachandran plots corresponding to these datasets are shown in the Supporting Information (Figure~S6).
 As $\gamma$ increases, the simulations explore progressively larger regions of conformational space, particularly transition regions between metastable basins.
-We further show that the free energy profiles obtained from WT MetaD converge within 10~ns, while the unbiased simulation fails to achieve comparable convergence even after hundreds of nanoseconds due to rare transitions between metastable states (SI, Figure~S2-3).
+To explicitly validate the quality of the sampling, we employed two practical convergence criteria: (i) the time-evolution of the biased collective variables to ensure rapid mixing between states, and (ii) the stability of the reconstructed free energy profiles over time across independent replicas.
+As detailed in the Supporting Information (Figures S3--S4), the biased simulations exhibit frequent transitions and thermodynamic convergence (stabilization of $\Delta F$) within few nanoseconds.
+In contrast, the unbiased reference simulation fails to achieve comparable convergence even after 500~ns due to rare transition events.
 A sufficiently long 2~µs unbiased MD trajectory is generated as a reference.
 For all biased simulations, instantaneous forces are recomputed with respect to the unbiased potential using the \texttt{rerun} feature of GROMACS.

 To illustrate the effects of finite data size and mean force invariance in the molecular system, we consider a generalized coordinate \(q\), such as a dihedral angle of the backbone \(\theta\).
 The conjugate force is